 She worked as a rotational midwife, then moved into case-loading, followed by time as a community midwife.
 Her current post is full-time midwifery lecturer at Liverpool John Moores University.
 She is married and has two children aged nine and 13 – and a Norfolk terrier called Topsy.

 Tracy qualified as a midwife in 1992.
 In 2000, she became a community midwife at Stonehaven Medical Group and has worked there ever since.
 In 2013, she spent four weeks in Nepal as part of the RCM’s Global Midwifery Twinning Project.

-Since undertaking his nursing and midwifery training more than 15 years ago, Giuseppe has enjoyed a varied career combining clinical work and management.
-While working at Chelsea and Westminster Hospital, Giuseppe developed an ‘e-midwife’ service – a virtual social media network to improve women’s experiences of communication, access and understanding of maternity services.
+Giuseppe has 20 years of nursing and midwifery experience and has undertaken a variety of clinical roles in both hospital and community midwifery.
+Whilst working at Chelsea and Westminster Hospital, Giuseppe developed an ‘e-midwife’ service – a virtual social media network to improve women’s experiences of communication, access and understanding of maternity services.
 This was then rolled out across four hospitals in south-east London.

 Natalie qualified as a midwife in 2009 at Liverpool John Moores University and has worked clinically both in the hospital and community setting.
 More recently, she worked as a clinical skills facilitator in a central delivery suite in Manchester and currently works as a labour ward coordinator at Western Sussex NHS Hospitals Trust.

 She is a passionate union activist and RCM steward.
 She led the pay campaign at her central Manchester RCM branch and spent considerable time engaging members in the run-up to industrial action in 2014.
 Natalie received the RCM Thompsons Members’ Champion of the Year Award in 2015.